Temmy-bioinformatics/Temitope-website/_pages/about.md

 I'm currently a Doctoral Researcher at the [Leibniz Institute for the Analysis of Biodiversity Change](https://leibniz-lib.de/) in Bonn, where I study genome evolution, population structure, and gene flow in Eurasian minnows (*Phoxinus*).

-My research spans genome assembly and annotation, population genomics, comparative and phylogenomic analysis, and structural variation, with a particular focus on understanding speciation, hybridisation, and introgression.
+My research combines **genome assembly and annotation, population genomics, comparative and phylogenomic analysis, structural variation, and evolutionary genomics**, with a particular focus on speciation, hybridisation, and introgression.

 My background in animal breeding and genetics complements my computational genomics training, allowing me to approach genomic problems from both biological and quantitative perspectives.

-I hold an M.Sc. in Animal Breeding and Genetics from Wageningen University & Research and BOKU Vienna, and a B.Agric. in Animal Science from Bowen University, Nigeria.
+I hold an M.Sc. in Animal Breeding and Genetics from Wageningen University & Research and a B.Agric. in Animal Science from Bowen University, Nigeria.
 I will complete my PhD in Biology (Bioinformatics & Genomics) at the University of Bonn in November 2026.

 ## Outside Research